nourishcare/behat-symfony-extension/README.md

  * [Configuration reference](DOCUMENTATION.md#configuration-reference)

 For a bit of backstory, take a look at the [SymfonyExtension v2.0.0 release blogpost](https://kamilkokot.com/tame-behat-with-the-brand-new-symfony-extension).

+## Changes from upstream repo

+- Merged in this PR https://github.com/FriendsOfBehat/SymfonyExtension/pull/127

 ## Versioning and release cycle